lackne190044/ItemCalculator/concept.md

 # Most important functions of this app.

 - Input Item Name
-- Get First Needed Items for recipee.
+- Get First Needed Items for recipe.
 - Get Rest of Needed Items.
 - Input Items and Resources from db.
 - Read Items and Resources from db.